- Personal Information

 The following terms apply when you participate in Thiscovery projects.

-You agree that you will not submit or upload to the website or publish or store on the website any material or information which you do not own or have rights to use in accordance with these terms and any material or information which is, or may encourage behaviour which is, unlawful (including, without limitation, material or behaviour which is sexually explicit or pornographic; violent or cruel to humans or to animals; hateful or discriminatory; exploitative of minors; or fraudulent, defamatory or in breach of the confidentiality or privacy rights or other contractual rights of any person or organisation).
+You agree that you will not submit or upload to the website or publish or store on the website any material or information which you do not own or have rights to use in accordance with these terms and any material or information which is, or may encourage behaviour which is, unlawful (including, without limitation, material or behaviour which is sexually explicit or pornographic; violent or cruel to humans or to animals; hateful or discriminatory; exploitative of minors; or fraudulent, defamatory or in breach of the confidentiality or privacy rights of any person or organisation).

 You understand that we may remove any material or information that we consider to be in breach of these terms.